distepstar/custom_neovim_lua/README.md

 :LspInstall language_name
 ```

 You can also visit [LspConfig](https://github.com/neovim/nvim-lspconfig) for more details about the configuration that LSP support.
-The current settings may only satisfied my personal need, feel free to use it as a template if you want to install other plugins (e.g. debugger, colorscheme, popup terminal, etc...), I will make down the file structure below.
+The current settings may only satisfied my personal need, feel free to use it as a template if you want to install other plugins (e.g. debugger, colorscheme, popup terminal, etc...), I will mark down the file structure below.

 # File Structure
 ```python